PuzzleLearning/road-trip/README.md

 #### Description

-Write a Python program that will solve the problem described
+Write a Python program that will solve the problem described below.

 #### Puzzle

-There are N cities in Peter's state (numbered starting from 1, which is Peter's city), and M bidirectional roads directly connect them.
+There are **N** cities in Peter's state (numbered starting from 1, which is Peter's city), and **M** bidirectional roads directly connect them.
 (A pair of cities may even be directly connected by more than one road.)
 Because of changes in traffic patterns, it may take different amounts of time to use a road at different times of day, depending on when the journey starts.
 (However, the direction traveled on the road does not matter -- traffic is always equally